moazzamalirind/GCD_BugFlowExperiment/README.md

 **Figure S9** The figure illustrates the impact of price differentials between on- and off-peak periods on weekends only.
 It presents extreme release volume scenarios with a zero-offset release.
 1. Import the August18_PriceDiff.gms code file (GCD_BugFlowExperiment/Months of 2018/August 2018/Contract Price Model/August18_PriceDiff.gms) into GAMS IDE.
 Within the code file, we have compiled all three price difference scenarios, allowing users to select and generate the respective results from a single common code file.
-2. For example, Current Price Differential scenario.
-First, uncomment
+2. For example, in the Current Price Differential scenario, uncomment the relevant section of the code by placing * in front of $ontext and $offtext (e.g., Table "Energy_Rate(Days,p)" starting lines 97 to 103) to define pricing for this scenario.
+Ensure that the adjacent pricing templates (Half Price Differential and Zero Price Differential) remain deactivated.
+Once activated, the prices will change from gray to green in the code.
+Next, scroll to the bottom of the code where it states:"Following part of the code creates GDX and Excel output files..".
+Activate only the relevant section of the code based on the pricing scenario selected above.
+You are now ready to run the code.
+You are now ready to run the code.

-3.
+4. Repeat the steps to run Half and zero pricing scenarios seperately.

- Now within the code you have to set different energy prices i.e. only active one pricing set for "Energy_Rate" parameter and save its results.
-In the code move down to line: 94 "Energy_Rate(Days,p)".
-You will see three energy price sets (Current, Half, and Zero).
-Your task is to active only pricing set by placing *infront of $ontext and $offtext.
-When the set will be actived then you will see the prices turned into green from gray color.
-The next is to scroll down at the bottom of the code where it says "following part of code creates gdx and excel output file..".
-You have to only active the chunk of code depending on which pricing set you have activated above.
-Run the model for each set of pricing (Current, Half, and Zero) seperately.
+5. After successful model run completion, you can check the output within gamside using .gdx files.
+Open .gdx files for each of the runs: "Sat-Sun-Weekday_Current.gdx", "Sat-Sun-Weekday_Half.gdx", and "Sat-Sun-Weekday_Zero.gdx".
+File>open then change files of types to GDX files.
+The alternative method is to use .xlsx output files which we have explained multiple types in previous steps.
-2. Open .gdx files for each of the runs: "Sat-Sun-Weekday_Current.gdx", "Sat-Sun-Weekday_Half.gdx", and "Sat-Sun-Weekday_Zero.gdx".
+6. Hover to "Fstore" and copy the values.
+Within Fstore in .gdx, you can move the dimensions around e.g., bring cases on the vertical axis and Volume (V) and Offset (H) to the horizontal axis.
+Copy the values for H1 and paste those in the blue highlighted cells in Graphs.xlsx (GCD_BugFlowExperiment/Months of 2018/August 2018/Contract Price Model
-3. Open Graphs.xlsx and move to "Price_Differential" worksheet.
-Your job is you copy the hydropower power revenue values from .gdx file (go to "Fstore" symbol and copy the values).
-Within Fstore you can move the dimensions around e.g. bring cases to the vertical axis and Volume (V) and Offset (H) to the horizontal axis.
-Copy the values for H1 and paste those in the blue highlighted cells in Price_Differential worksheet against respected pricing set.
+/Graphs.xlsx ) and "Price_Differential" worksheet.
+The graph on the same worksheet at the bottom will be updated.
-4. The graph at the bottom will be updated.
-Note: Don't confuse with any of the additional calculations in the worksheet.
-Those are additional computations which can be useful at later stages.
+*Note:* Don't confuse with any of the additional calculations in the worksheet.
+Those are additional computations which maybe used for possible extension and better understandings of the system.

-**Figure 10**
+**Figure S10**